yevgeny-shnaidman/assisted-ignition-generator/README.md

 1) test generation of the ignition files , locally on your laptop.
    a) copy install-config.yaml.baremetal to installer-config.yaml in installer_dir.
-   b) run assisted-ignition-generator immage that you previously created.
+   b) run assisted-ignition-generator image that you previously created.

       docker run -v $(pwd)/installer_dir:/data/installer_dir  -it assisted-ignition-generator:ad6939c67c115cef7877ab7d06d72f2d06cebe0